 Can I get a buyer rebate or incentives if my employer offers relocation assistance?

 Quite possibly!
 To make your move easier, we have an entire department dedicated to relocation business.
 Our brokerage works closely with hundreds of the nation’s largest companies to help facilitate your move; ensuring a smooth transition.
-We also have agreements with many of the top lenders and insurance providers, some of which may offer special incentives to buyers (for example: USAA).
+We also have agreements with many of the top lenders and insurance providers, some of which may offer special incentives to buyers.

 What if I need to sell my home before I’m able to purchase my new home?

 If your current home is located in Metro Atlanta, we can help you list and sell it while you’re searching for your next home.
 Our team covers the entire metro area, so we’ll connect you with our local listing specialist who can get your home sold for top dollar.
 We can perform a complimentary market analysis to determine your home’s value, calculate your net proceeds, and help you prepare the property to sell for max price.
 Working closely with our agents on the sale of your current home (and the purchase of your new one) will help ensure everything goes off without a hitch.
 In many cases, we can close both transactions in the same day, at the same office, making things much easier on you!